victorers1/personal-blog/src/content/notes/scrum-course.md

 They're non-negotiable.

 ### Empirical Process Control

+- Learn as we go
+- Wait and accept change
+- Inspect and adapt using short development cycles
+- Estimates are indicative only and may not be accurate

 The Scrum Team must always analyze what they are doing, be transparent to each other and be able to adapt to changes.